 This was a small randomized clinical trial that showed some impressive results.
 I mostly dismiss diet studies that rely upon the memory of the participants, which can make the study a bit fuzzy to interpret.
 Even though this study was small, it was a clinical trial where the researchers were able to compare key indicators of prediabetes and type 2 diabetes between low-carb and normal diet groups.

 I’m going to give this study a 4 out of 5 stars.
 I continue to be bothered by the small size of these types of clinical trials, but I’m used to vaccine clinical trials which have thousands (if not tens of thousands of participants).
-But the results of this study were striking, and I think a low-carb diet for those with prediabetes may be something that diabetic nutritionists should consider.
+However, the results of this study were striking, and I think a low-carb diet for those with prediabetes may be something that diabetic nutritionists should consider.

 I know what you’re thinking — bacon 24/7.
 It might get boring after a while.
 Or maybe not.